-L-DOS47 is an immunoconjugate drug composed of single chain antibody molecules specific for carcinoembryonic antigen-related cell adhesion molecule 6 (CEACAM6) that are cross-linked with a purified urease derived from the jack bean plant (Canavalia ensiformis).
+L-DOS47 is an immunoconjugate drug composed of single chain antibody molecules specific for CEACAM6 that are cross-linked with a purified urease derived from the jack bean plant (Canavalia ensiformis).

 The urease component is extracted from jack beans through a multistage process that yields an enzyme with high activity and purity.
-The llama-derived recombinant antibody is manufactured in E. coli and the purified antibodies are covalently linked to the urease enzyme by a chemical cross-linker into L-DOS47 drug substance.
+The Ilama-derived recombinant antibody is manufactured in E. coli and the purified antibodies are covalently linked to the urease enzyme by a chemical cross-linker into L-DOS47 drug substance.
 The drug substance is filled and lyophilized into the final L-DOS47 drug product for use in the clinic.
-Helix has extensively characterized L-DOS47 and maintains a comprehensive analytical program for the drug substance, drug product, and the urease and antibody intermediates.
+The Company has extensively characterized L-DOS47 and maintains a comprehensive analytical program for the drug substance, drug product, and the urease and antibody intermediates.